 According to the November 15, 1903 issue of American Carbonator and American Bottler:

 The October 15,1904 issue of American Carbonator and American Bottler reported that H.C.
 Muller had sold his business to Henry Lutgens, however the deal must have fallen through because a month later, in the November 15th issue of the same magazine, there’s a letter to the editor stating that Muller was out of business and that the magazine should be sent to James VanBrunt.

 It should be noted that in subsequent years VanBrunt was listed as a bottler with the same address as Muller.
 Van Brunt’s business is covered in another post on this site.
 J. H. VanBrunt, Far Rockaway, L. I.

 Carlton has been renamed Nameoke Avenue and Guy has been renamed Augustina Avenue.
-It’s possible that an old frame building on the northwest corner of Guy (now Augustina) that was recently demolished might have once accommodated the business.
+An old frame building on the northwest corner of Guy (now Augustina) that was recently demolished might have once accommodated the business.
 It’s now a vacant lot.